Semantic-Contact Fields for Category-Level Generalizable Tactile Tool Manipulation: Introduction

-To bridge this gap, we propose the \textbf{Semantic-Contact Fields (SCFields)} (Figure \ref{fig:teaser}), a unified 3D representation trained via a holistic Sim-to-Real framework.
+To bridge this gap, we propose \textbf{Semantic-Contact Fields (SCFields)} (Figure \ref{fig:teaser}), a unified force-aware 3D representation trained via a two-stage Sim-to-Real framework.
 We decompose the contact estimation problem into learning \textit{general geometry and interaction physics} (invariant contact distributions) and \textit{real-world sensory alignment} (sensor-specific signal interpretation).
 Accordingly, our pipeline operates in two distinct stages.
-First, we leverage large-scale simulation to train our model on a diverse dataset of tools, establishing strong physical priors for the invariant contact physics.
+First, we leverage large-scale simulation across diverse tool geometries to learn geometry-aware contact priors for the invariant contact physics.
 Second, to address the reality gap, we introduce a \textbf{Real-World Alignment} stage.
 We generate pseudo-labels using geometric heuristics and analytical methods from a small set of simple real-world interactions.
 This alignment step adapts the simulation-trained model to interpret real sensor responses while preserving the generalizable physics learned in simulation.
 Importantly, the data used for this alignment stage is collected concurrently with the demonstrations used for imitation learning policy training, meaning no additional, separate data collection effort is required.

-Our specific contributions are as follows: \begin{itemize} \item We propose the \textbf{Semantic-Contact Fields (SCFields)}, an invariant 3D representation that fuses semantic features from pre-trained vision models with dense, extrinsic contact estimates. \item We introduce a comprehensive \textbf{Sim-to-Real training pipeline} that combines the scalability of simulation with the fidelity of real-world data.
-By pre-training on diverse simulated tools and fine-tuning with heuristic-labeled real data, we achieve robust dense contact estimates generalizable to unseen tool variants. \item We evaluate our approach on a Franka Panda robot with Gelsight Mini tactile sensors across three distinct tasks: scraping, crayon drawing, and peeling.
-We demonstrate that our pipeline enables generalization to unseen tool instances and robustness to environmental variations. \end{itemize}
+Our specific contributions are as follows: \begin{itemize} \item We propose \textbf{Semantic-Contact Fields (SCFields)}, an invariant 3D representation that fuses semantic features from pre-trained vision models with dense extrinsic contact probability and force estimates. \item We introduce a two-stage \textbf{Sim-to-Real training pipeline} that combines the scalability of simulation with the fidelity of real-world data.
+By pre-training on diverse simulated tools and fine-tuning with heuristic-labeled real data, we achieve robust dense contact estimates generalizable to unseen tool variants. \item We evaluate our approach on a Franka Panda robot with Gelsight Mini tactile sensors across scraping, crayon drawing, and peeling, demonstrating category-level generalization to unseen tool instances and environmental variations. \end{itemize}